Social Prescribing: a resource for health professionals

 Practical tips

 • Provide further information and support for the individual where appropriate.
+If the first social prescription was not successful, work together to find an alternative.

-• If you have the practice resources, continuously track, measure and evaluate social prescriptions and any resulting impact on the individual.
+• If you have the practice resources, continuously track, measure and evaluate social prescriptions and any resulting impact on the individual

 • [1]